ronakupadhyaya/SQL/day1/Migration.md

 ![Migrate 4](img/migrate4.png)

-OK, I'm going to go ahead and run the up migration once again because we will want the users table.
-I'm not going to show it because you already know that that looks like.
-But I am going to add a new migration file to populate the users table.
+OK.
+Now that we know that works, run `db-migrate up` to bring back the users table.

+---

+## Part 3: Your second migration

+Let's a create a second migration, we're going to call this migration `populate-users`:

 ```
 db-migrate create populate-users --sql-file